 Building a Windows Server Lab with an Intel NUC

 With the release of Windows Server 2019, which includes a ton of Hybrid Cloud integration features, it was time to build a new lab environment.
 The plan is to create a lab and demo environment for my presentations and workshops.
 Until today, I was still using my hardware from 2011, which was built from Cisco C200 and HPE ProLiant servers.
-This was, more or less, datacenter grade hardware, it was using a lot of electricity and made a lot of noise.
-Not really the thing for a home lab on your desk.
+This was datacenter grade hardware, and it was using a lot of electricity and made a lot of noise.
+Not the machine for a home lab under your desk.
 With some pretty good deals out there, I decided to buy a brand-new Intel NUC.
-NUC stands for Next Unit of Computing, which is a small, light, cheap and not very noisy computer, which gives you the latest Intel CPUs and ports.
-Mostly used as desktop or media computers.
-However, the price and the features, are also making it a great option for a lab running Hyper-V.
+NUC stands for Next Unit of Computing, which is a small, light, cheap, and not a very noisy computer, which gives you the latest Intel CPUs and ports.
+The NUC is mostly used as desktop or media computers.
+However, the price and the features are also making it an excellent option for a lab running Hyper-V.

 I decided to get an Intel NUC NUC8i7BEH – Bean Canyon with the following specs: